nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Backend-Like Logic Layer

 Having a web/cloud background and shipped a lot of server code while working in startups, I went with a **backend-like architecture** for the mobile app.
-The whole domain/logic layer was separated from the **View and View-Model layer** because I had to nail the **cloud syncing, metadata parsing** aspect of the app and having clean data access to a SQLite DB.
+The whole domain/logic layer was separated from the **View and View-Model layer** because I had to nail the **cloud syncing, metadata parsing** aspect of the app and having clean data access to a SQLite DB. _Here's an approximate layered architecture diagram that I used here_:
-Since I also relied a lot on LLMs (thanks OpenAI o1 and DeepSeek), separating the domain logic and aggregate classes of various music player entities forced the LLM not to include UI-independent code inside Views and View Models, thus saving me time to keep things organized. _Here's an approximate layered architecture diagram that I used here_:

 {{<figure src="layers.svg" width="600" alt="Layered architecture diagram">}}